Scandal-hit Serco's shares plummet after profit warning

 Serco, which provides services from running prisons and hospitals to maintaining nuclear weapons, makes about a quarter of its 4.9 billion pounds revenue from UK government contracts.

-"We're encouraged by the government's description of the announcement of our renewal programme ... but frankly we realise, and I realise, that we have a long way to go," acting CEO Casey said.
+"We're encouraged by the government's description of the announcement of our renewal program ... but frankly we realize, and I realize, that we have a long way to go," acting CEO Casey said.

 Casey added that he is not aware of any other material findings from the Cabinet Office review, which he expects to deliver its report in the next few weeks.